What I Did On My Christmas Vacation

 • Millennials (1983-2000) My other three children, two daughters-in-law, and a son-in-law all fall into this cohort.
 They are the children of the soccer moms and little League dads, and endless rounds of swim meets, karate classes, dancing lessons, computer camp and … you get the picture.
 They consider themselves the smartest, cleverest, healthiest and most-wanted group to have ever lived.
 Born into the technology boom times, barriers of time and space have little absolute meaning to them.
 They are willing to work and learn.
 By sheer numbers (their total births eclipsed the Boomers by several million) they are going to dominate history in new ways.
 They are the hyper-connected: constantly connected to multiple devices in order to know what and whom they need to know.

-• Generation Z (2001-2015) As the generation of the first five of my grandchildren, it is important to me to try to fully understand them.
+• Generation Z (2001-2015) As the generation of the first six of my grandchildren, it is important to me to try to fully understand them.
 Technology is the hallmark of this group, which is the first generation to be raised in the era of smartphones and social media as a daily part of life.
 They’re growing up amid the promise of technological innovation – but also in the environment of economic uncertainty, a sharp decrease in well-defined and reliable career paths, increasing political divides, and the effect of decades of repressed racial tensions.
 The preeminent event of this cohort is the 9/11 attacks and the rise of terrorism around the world (and the U.S. response to it).
 Consequently, when compared to their predecessors, this group is both more cautious and more anxious.

 There are some indications that generational cohorts repeat every four generations, so we’ll just have to see.
 Led by the thoughts of William Strauss and Neil Howe published in the late 1990s, this idea of “cycles” is getting more attention now that their predictions of today’s Millennial cohort are proving to be on target more often than not.
 That will definitely be my radar in the future!